andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-13.md

 I’m going to close with a quote from Sontag.
 As I mentioned in an earlier episode, her collection of essays titled *On Photography* is essential reading for any photographer.

 She says: “Photographs are a way of imprisoning reality ...
 One can’t possess reality, one can possess images -- one can’t possess the present but one can possess the past.”

-Folks, thanks for listening to this episode of Photo 365.

-If you enjoy the show, please share it with friends, and if you’re a photographer, I’d love to hear from you or see what you’re working on.
-You can contact me at the show website, photo365podcast.com.

-Photo 365 is my hobby, but if you find some value in what I’m doing here, you can support the show by sliding some virtual coffees my way at buymeacoffee.com/photo365.

-Keep looking out for great images, keep shooting, and we’ll see you next time!